endatabas/endb-book/src/appendix/why.md

 Some choose to create audit tables: `users_audits`, `sales_audits`, and so on.
 Some choose to log anything and everything.
 "It's on disk somewhere."
-If a company is particularly broken, it will extract metrics from logs to create invoices and reports.
+It's not uncommon for companies to extract metrics from logs to create invoices and reports, turning a log file into a bespoke immutable database.

 Industries which take their data very seriously (banking, healthcare) already store immutable records.
 They just do so in a mutable database.